ChrisBellew/pg-ferret/README.md

 ## Why

 - Postgres has various plugins which provide aggregated metrics into queries and locks.
 These are very useful, but don't tell the full story of a query path in Postgres.

-- Knowing more about the internals of Postgres helps make us better engineers.
+- Understanding PostgreSQL internals helps make us better engineers.

 - Tracing is the gold standard of observability.
 PG Ferret aims to bring Postgres tracing to the masses.

 ## Usage